zacksiri/eventful/README.md

 ### Guards

-You may add guards allowing to validate an event for a particular resource and an accessor (actor).
+You may add guards allowing to validate an event for a particular resource and an actor (user, system, ... accessing the resource).
 Guards are added into the transitions module.

 The guards should either return `{:ok, :passed}` if the validation passed.
 Anything else will be considered as an error.